franreyn/pimaonline-strataui/docs/how-to-dev/layouts/grid.md

 # Grid Components

-The grid components help make up the different layouts in Strata CSS.
+The grid components help make up the different layouts in Strata UI.

 The grid components are: